zohnannor/hk-save-logger/README.md

 ## Features

 -   Real-time monitoring of save file changes
--   Save file decoding to JSON format
--   Save file encoding from JSON back to game format
+-   Save file decoding/encoding to/from JSON format and `.dat`
 -   Support for both Hollow Knight and Silksong
 -   Change tracking with detailed diffs
 -   Cross-platform support (Windows, macOS, Linux)